You have been added to our list.

 Safeguards such as EMV technology do not exist in the virtual world though.
 A consumer’s card may have been registered on multiple websites, along with poor password control, and the information could be easily acquired by a fraudster.

-Called card-not-present (CNP) fraud, these incidents increased 40 percent in 2016.
-Account takeovers (ATO) also rose significantly in 2016 with a total ATO loss of $2.3 billion reported. (note: 2017 data should be available 1Q18.)
+CNP fraud is now 81 percent more likely than point-of-sale fraud.
+Account takeovers (ATO) also rose significantly in 2017 with a total ATO loss of $5.1 billion reported.

 Related | I’m EMV Compliant…Now, What’s Next?